Creationism is False

 - God’s image.
 No organism is considered to be “more evolved” than another, because evolution is not an upward or goal-directed process.
 Humans are not the pinnacle of evolution, since bacteria also evolve, and have been doing so longer than humans have.
 Man is just another beast.
 Creationists claim that because of this “Evolution offers man ‘freedom’ from right and wrong, while the Creator God demands accountability form his creation,” without stating how they reached this conclusion.

 Darwinism implies that death and suffering always were, and always will be, an inescapable part of human existence.
-Evolution exemplifies and demonstrates what Christians fear the most: that the universe is a morally neutral place.
+Evolution exemplifies and demonstrates what Christians fear the most: that the universe is a morally-neutral.

 Genesis contains 40% of the Bible passages which people take issue with.
 In particular, the following percentages of the population reported taking issues with the following potions of Genesis: